Giving NRO to powerful Musharraf’s biggest injustice: PM

-ISLAMABAD: Prime Minister Imran Khan said that a country does not become a banana republic due to the non-availability of resources but because of the absence of the rule of law, as the powerful rules there.
-Addressing the groundbreaking ceremony of the District Courts building here Tuesday, Imran laid emphasis on studying the phenomenon of the state of Medina formed by the Holy Prophet (PBUH) being a historical event while the other Prophets were not mentioned in the history.
+ISLAMABAD: Prime Minister Imran Khan has said that a country does not become a banana republic due to the non-availability of resources but because of the absence of the rule of law, as the powerful rule there.

-Prime Minister explained that it was mentioned in history on which day the migration happened, when had the Makkah triumphed and Jang-e-Badr fought, how Arabs prospered so rapidly and led the world, and how two of the four Caliphs appeared before courts for everyone was under the law.
+He was addressing the ground-breaking ceremony of the District Courts building here on Tuesday.
+The prime minister explained that it was mentioned in the history on which day the migration happened, when had the Makkah was triumphed and Jang-e-Badr fought, how Arabs prospered so rapidly and led the world, and how two of the four Caliphs appeared before courts for everyone was under the law.

 He contended that the sayings of the Holy Prophet (PBUH) should be taught in academic institutions that how the nations were destroyed after the laws were different for the powerful and the weak and the Holy Prophet said that even if His daughter would commit a crime, she would also be given punishment.

-Prime Minister said that people would say in drawing rooms that Pakistan would now prosper after East Pakistan had parted ways, being a burden.
-He singled out the absence of rule of law as one major reason for Pakistan’s woes while the rest of the issues, he emphasized, were just symbolic.
+The prime minister said that people would say in drawing rooms that Pakistan would now prosper after East Pakistan had parted ways, being a burden.
+He singled out the absence of rule of law as one major reasons for Pakistan’s woes while the rest of the issues, he emphasised, were just symbolic.

 Prime Minister Imran Khan, referring to overseas Pakistanis, said that there are 9 million Pakistanis in different countries and their GDP is almost equal to the country’s GDP, but what is the treatment for them in our country that they hold back their investment.